marklauter/interpreter-redux/README.md

 I'm using the recursive descent pattern to implement some simple L1 parsers, including a predicate expression parser.
 To refamiliarize myself with recursive descent, I built a math repl that accepts simple math expressions.

 ## Dev Log
- - 29 JAN 2024 - built a functional, immutable lexer. state passed on stack. expected to be faster in real-world use cases.
+ - 29 JAN 2024 - Built a functional, immutable lexer. state passed on stack. expected to be faster in real-world use cases.
- - 05 FEB 2024 - abandoned the functional due to complexity, though it worked well and was fast. went back to OOP design for simplicity of object managed state
+ - 05 FEB 2024 - Abandoned the functional due to complexity, though it worked well and was fast. went back to OOP design for simplicity of object managed state
- - 07 FEB 2024 - completed simple math expression parser and evaluator with CLI based REPL.
+ - 07 FEB 2024 - Completed simple math expression parser and evaluator with CLI based REPL.
 The output looks like:
 ```console
 math:> (1 + 1) / 2 * 3
 BinaryOperation